Last Updated on November 27, 2023

 Standing stairlifts have a perch seat for total relaxation when transferring from one step to another.
 Perch or standing stairlifts cannot completely sit, so the stairlift user may need a stand or perch, unlike a conventional seated stairlift.
-They can prove suitable for those who need wheelchair access if their apartment has a narrow staircase.
+They can be suitable for wheelchair access if their apartment has a narrow staircase.
 Perch stairlifts also take up less space in most cases.

 Those who use a perch stairlift have plenty of room to stand and move around.
 This type can carry a smaller height than sitting stairs.
 Those devices allow users to stand comfortably throughout the top level when climbing the staircase.

-Tell Me The Width Of Stairs For A Standard Stairlift?
+What Is The Standard Width Of Stairs That Will Fit A Standard Stairlift?

-In some cases, stairs are more prominent in length than others, and some require more significant dimensions.
-A standard stairlift will require a width of 1000mm to operate.
+A standard stair lift will require a width of 1000mm to operate.
 Generally, curved stairlifts require larger stairs to stairlift the steps.

 There are a few businesses that sell stairlifts for narrow stairs.
-The most important types of stairlifts include perch and custom stairlifts.
-You can consult stairlift specialists for determining what kind of stairlift you want.
+The most important types of narrow stairlifts include perch and custom stairlifts.
+You can consult stairlift specialists to determine what kind of stairlift you want.